metatensor/metatrain/docs/src/architectures/pet.rst

 Default Hyperparameters
 -----------------------

-The default hyperparameters for the NativePET model are:
+The default hyperparameters for the PET model are:

 .. literalinclude:: ../../../src/metatrain/pet/default-hypers.yaml
    :language: yaml